jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.ByteArrayExtensions.md

 ## ByteArrayExtensions Class

-Extension methods to aid in converting numbers to and from arrays of bools
+Provides facilities to convert an array of bytes to other data types.

 ```csharp
 public static class ByteArrayExtensions